icdevs/axon/README.md

 #### Returns

 - (type: `async Array<LedgerEntry>`): An array of ledger entries sorted in descending order by balance.
+This is a shapshot of the holders of the Axon token.
+It should not be used as a source of truth.

 ### `myAxons(): async Array<AxonPublic>`